-Studying the differences between normal cells and cancer cells is critical to progress against the disease.
+The broad base of knowledge created by studying the differences between normal cells and cancer cells has been critical to progress against the disease.

 Investigating the genetic foundations of cancer has improved our understanding of cancer biology and led to new methods of diagnosing and treating the disease.